Porshia96/sql-excel-project/README.md

-# Customer and Sales Insights with SQl and Excel
+# Customer and Sales Insights with SQL and Excel

 This project demonstrates how I created a database, tables using SQL and exported/visualized them in Excel.